 A few different ways are used to capture/manage sample requests.

 Paper – The sample requests are managed by a 3rd party tool called the Sample Application Manager (SAM).
+While the SAM tool tracks sample requests, our customers can request paper samples through the Web Channel.
+The Paper samples should be e-mailed to the xpedx Sampling Centers across the country, depending on which division the customer is tied to.

-Facility Supplies, etc. – The sample requests are simple forms that the customer fills out on the web and an email is sent out to the division’s CSR.
+Facility Supplies, etc. – The sample requests are simple forms that the customer fills out on the web and an email is sent out to the division’s CSR & Sales Rep.

 Sample Requests

 For Paper type samples, there are Sample Centers around the country and they have divisions associated to them.
 Based on the division to which a customer is associated to, the sample request is routed to the appropriate Sample Center.
 This routing logic will not be implemented in Sterling for BR1.
+This will be implemented in BR1.
+This information can be derived from the Division & Customer Profile.
+You have to send the form somewhere.

 For BR1 – Sterling will implement a simple form based sample request for all types of samples.